How to Have a Great One-on-One

 The Risks of Not Meeting

-When you save your feedback on a team member's performance for infrequent, formal performance reviews, you'll likely be too late to be effective, which can demotivate him.
+When you save your feedback on a team member's performance for infrequent, formal performance reviews, you'll likely be too late to be effective, which can demotivate them.

 Without regular one-on-ones, however, team members' work might be overlooked and development opportunities forgotten about.
 Other workplace problems, such as team disputes or mistakes, could also be ignored.
 This could result in a nasty surprise for you as the manager responsible for your team's performance, especially if it's something that has gotten out of your control.